kevgo/git-scale-poc/documentation/scalable-git-development.md

 ### Code search

-Git comes with capable built-in full-text search capabilities.
+Git comes with built-in full-text search capabilities.
-It finds all occurrences of the word `banana` in the entire 1.2 GB and 33,000 files in only **400 milliseconds**:
+It finds 96 occurrences of the word `banana` in the entire 1.2 GB and 33,000 files of the GitLab codebase in only **400 milliseconds**:

 ```
 time git grep banana